 Defined as a desirable or useful feature of a building or place, amenities look to provide comfort and convenience for tenants occupying the property.
 Amenities encompass additions that are in excess of the basic needs of an individual, and usually include features such as pools, workout facilities, and internet.

-Increase in the value of an asset over time, which can be affected by a number of factors such as increased demand, weakening supply,
+Appreciation is the increase in the value of an asset over time, which can be affected by a number of factors such as increased demand, weakening supply, or changes in inflation.

 The monetary value of property determined for tax purposes.
 Assessed values are given by government assessors, and act as the basis for property taxes.
 Each tax district has a different method for conducting assessments, although all tend to rely upon similar factors such as comparable home sales, replacement value, and any income being generated from the property.
 Assessed values are typically less than private appraisal valuations in most jurisdictions, as assessed values act as a percentage of fair market value.
 In Mississippi, for example, the assessed value is just 10% of the determined fair market value for single-family, residential real property.1